 This must be sharply distinguished from any ascription of "algorithmic thinking" to the authors of the sources; one of course does not exclude the other, but nor does one entail the other.
-So this deserves a separate discussion.
+This therefore deserves a separate discussion.

-Evidently, any text which tells how to find a particular numerical result or how to construct a particular geometric or other mathematical object can be described as "an algorithm", simply because it cannot avoid being "step-bystep".4 So, Elements I.1, the construction of an equilateral triangle on a given base, is an algorithm; true, Euclid also offers a proof, but this can be understood as a "comment field".
+Evidently, any text which tells how to find a particular numerical result or how to construct a particular geometric or other mathematical object can be described as "an algorithm", simply because it cannot avoid being "step-by-step". \I Elements I.1, the construction of an equilateral triangle on a given base, is such an algorithm; subsequently Euclid offers a proof, it is true, but this can be understood as a "comment field".